moon0326/Kohana-Route-Extended/readme.md

 ### Todos

-1. add a test for delete, put and patch requests
+1. add a test for delete, put, and patch requests

 ### Basic Usage